DavidePonzini/sql_error_categorizer/README.md

 This project analyses SQL statements and labels possible errors or complications.

 # Credits
-Special thanks to Davide Miggiano for implementing most of the categorizers.
+Special thanks to Davide Miggiano and Flavio Venturini for their valuable contributions to the development of this project.

 # Limitations
 - Fully identified schema names are not supported when specifying column names (e.g. `SELECT schema.table.column [...]`)